bitshares/bitshares-ui/README.md

 ### Installable (local wallet)

-We use Electron to provide installable wallets, available for Windows, OSX and Linux Debian platforms such as Ubuntu.
+We use Electron to provide installable wallets, available for Windows, macOS and Linux Debian platforms such as Ubuntu.
 There is a [GitHub Action available](https://github.com/bitshares/bitshares-ui/blob/master/.github/workflows/build-release-binaries.yml#L18) that shows all the steps necessary for this build.

 This will compile the UI with some special modifications for use with Electron, generate installable binaries with Electron and copy the result to the root `build/binaries` folder.